 As the establishment of a new college in Cambridge was becoming a reality, Sir Winston Churchill met with American friends to ask them to create a way for young Americans to study at the college.
-Among those friends was Lewis W. Douglas, a graduate of Amherst College and of the Massachusetts Institute of Technology, who served as the U.S. Ambassador to Great Britain from 1947 to 1950.
-Carl Gilbert, chairman of the Gillette Company, was the first Chairman of the Foundation.
+Among those friends was Lewis W. Douglas, who had served as the U.S. Ambassador to Great Britain from 1947 to 1950.
+Carl Gilbert, chairman of the Gillette Company, became the first Chairman of the Winston Churchill Foundation of the United States, which was established as a 501 (c) (3) US charity in 1959.
+He was followed by Douglas, and then by the financier John Loeb, Sr., whose family was the driving force behind the Foundation for many decades.

 The first Churchill Scholarships, three in number, were awarded in 1963 and funded one year of study.
 Shortly thereafter the Scholarships were available either for one-year programs or for the three-year doctorate at Cambridge.
 In the early 1980’s the Foundation decided to support only one-year programs in order to increase the number of Churchill Scholars.